DylanMeeus/springboot_jwt_blog/_posts/2016-04-05-quicktip-use-jhipster.markdown

 The rise of [IaaS](https://en.wikipedia.org/wiki/Infrastructure_as_a_service) and [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) solutions has pushed [microservices](https://auth0.com/blog/2015/09/04/an-introduction-to-microservices-part-1/) to the forefront.
 Familiarity with the web has also made [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) the preferred architectural style.
 Java's extensive support for all sorts of technologies does not fail in this case.
 A whole bunch of libraries and frameworks are available to pick from.
 So what are some of the most popular alternatives?

 #### Spring
 For a long time, [Spring](https://spring.io/) has been one of the most used frameworks in the Java world.
-With a strong inversion-of-control (IoC) ideology and a somewhat pervasive reliance on annotations in recent releases, Spring has uses in nearly any backend application.
+With a strong [inversion-of-control (IoC)](https://en.wikipedia.org/wiki/Inversion_of_control) ideology and a somewhat pervasive reliance on annotations in recent releases, Spring has use cases in nearly any backend application.
 Spring covers many areas of backend development: authentication/authorization, data access, messaging, transaction management, REST services, testing, among others.

 #### Netflix Tools
 Netflix has contributed a series of open-source tools based on their necessities.
 [Eureka](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance), a service registry and failover service that goes hand-in-hand with microservice-based architectures; [Zuul](https://github.com/Netflix/zuul/wiki), a proxy with dynamic routing; and [Ribbon](https://github.com/Netflix/ribbon/wiki), a load-balancer.